 - Save to your desktop

-- Print, cut out and display your tag in a prominent area by the front door for essential workers to easily see
+- Print, cut out and display your tag in a prominent area by the front door for essential workers

 Many emergency shelters do not allow animals.
 Plan in advance of an emergency for accommodations for your pets.